 The best thing about growing citrus trees is getting to harvest and eat the fruits.
 As you get into citrus trees, know that you won?t necessarily get fruit right away.
 You may have to be patient with citrus tree fruiting, but it is worth the wait.
 Learn more here.

 Thinning fruit on citrus trees is a technique intended to produce better fruit.
-After thinning citrus fruits, each of the fruits that remain get more water, nutrients and elbow room.
+After thinning citrus fruits, each of the fruits that remain gets more water, nutrients, and elbow room.
 If you want to know how to thin citrus tree fruit, this article will help.

 What are citrus bud mites?
 These harmful pests are tiny and somewhat difficult to spot with the naked eye, but citrus bud mite damage can be extensive and may reduce yield.
 For information about identification and control of citrus bud mites, click here.

 Fruit trees are famously vulnerable to pests and diseases, so just taking the time to figure out which plants benefit them the most will go a long way to ensuring their success.
 Learn more about what to plant under a citrus tree in this article.

 If you're noticing problems with your citrus trees, it could be pests - more specifically, Asian citrus psyllid damage.
 Learn more about the Asian citrus psyllid life cycle and the damage these pests cause, including treatment, in this article.